uyuni-project/tetra/README.md

     unzip commons-collections-3.2.1-src.zip
     rm commons-collections-3.2.1-src.zip

-Third, you need to show `tetra` how to build your package by running appropriate commands between `tetra dry-run start` and `tetra dry-run finish`.
-Bash history will be recorded to generate a "starting-point" build script (that will be sufficient in simple cases like this):
+Third, you need to show `tetra` how to build your package.
+Run `tetra dry-run` a new subshell will open, in there do anything you would normally do to build the package:

     cd ../src
-    tetra dry-run start
+    tetra dry-run

     cd commons-collections-3.2.1-src/
     tetra mvn package

-    tetra dry-run finish
+    ^D

 Note that we used `tetra mvn package` instead of `mvn package`: this will use a preloaded Maven bundled in `kit/` by default and the repository in `kit/m2`.
-Also note that this being a dry-run build, sources will be brought back to their original state after `tetra finish`, as this ensures build repeatability.
+Also note that this being a dry-run build, sources will be brought back to their original state after it finishes to ensure repeatability.

 Finally, generate build scripts, spec files and tarballs in the `packages/` directory: